Let Your Freak Flag Fly! How to Present a Professional Image While Being True to Who You Are

 Consider a toned-down version.

-And that, I think, is the moral of the story.
-I had asked her to change too much, but if she had come in originally somewhere between what she was and what I asked her to be, it probably wouldn’t have been an issue.
+And that, we think, is the moral of the story.
+We had asked her to change too much, but if she had come in originally somewhere between what she was and what we suggested, it probably wouldn’t have been an issue.
 Like they used to say on Queer Eye for the Straight Guy, “It isn’t a makeover, it’s a make better.”
 Be the best, most professional version of you, and let your experience, talent and personality win the day.
 Once you are in you can slowly bring them around to being more open than they ever thought they would.

 Photo credit: Canva